Willson Contreras Preview, Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 14th in MLB with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings put together by the Pirates pitching staff ranks 14th in the league.

-- The Pirates have the 21st-ranked team ERA among all league pitching staffs (4.58).
+- The Pirates have a 4.55 team ERA that ranks 21st among all MLB pitching staffs.

-- Pirates pitchers combine to allow 138 home runs (1.1 per game), the ninth-fewest in the league.
+- Pirates pitchers combine to allow the ninth-fewest home runs in baseball (139 total, 1.1 per game).

-- His last time out came on Tuesday against the New York Mets, when the lefty threw 5 1/3 innings, surrendering one earned run while giving up four hits.
+- The righty's most recent time out was on Wednesday against the New York Mets, when he threw four innings, surrendering four earned runs while allowing five hits.

-- In 11 games this season, the 26-year-old has amassed an ERA of 4.86, with 6.4 strikeouts per nine innings.
-Opponents are hitting .308 against him.

 © 2023 Data Skrive.
 All rights reserved.